 At some point, they made a conscious choice to pursue hip-hop as a career — despite being somewhat embarrassed to fully embrace the “rapper” identity.

 “I really feel like I’m an artist and my medium is hip-hop,” Conde says.
 “This is how I process life.
 Hip-hop is cathartic for me.
 I also care about the culture and want people to know I respect it.
 I will forever be a student of the culture.”

 “At the end of the day, my focus is always the rhymes,” they say.
-“It’s the story, the rhymes, the cadence, the flow and how I navigate each different audio terrain.
+“It’s the story, the lyrics, the cadence, and how I navigate each different audio terrain.
 That’s hip-hop.”

 As Conde became more comfortable with the un-masked, unabashed version of themselves, they began to become even more courageous with their lyrics.

 “It's been a lot about my drug use and recovery I'd say,” the rapper says.
 “A lot of those themes came up on my debut album Growing Up Gay (2019).
 I write about what I’m going through, I like to be vulnerable.
 Sometimes it's easier to do that when I write raps because in my head I think no one is going to listen to what i'm saying, even though I know that's not really true.

 “The biggest themes I'm writing about lately are hope, letting my audience know they are worthy of healing and becoming whole and that it's ok to reach out for help.
 I've been writing a lot about self-care too.
 I also like to make my sexuality very visible in my songs, too.
 I think that visibility is important for intersectionality in the genre. letting everyone know that queer people are here too”